uniMgmt/nft2022/README.md

 Perhaps this could be similar to a registration number to unlock the particular version of the AI/ML  What I am calling their "personalities"

-'m thinking to set-up an Image Classifier on Ubuntu with PyTorch.
+I'm thinking to set-up an Image Classifier on Ubuntu with PyTorch.
 Off-the shelf.
 Use a couple of auto-training or different data sets, and write the hash function of the morphed AI to the chain as an NFT.